Typing Tips for Counselors Using the Enneagram in Therapy – Part 2

 Themes: taking action, emotional fitness, self-compassion, acceptance, gratitude, tolerating ordinariness

-Type 5s often attract situations where they are overlooked, dismissed, or feel invisible, not kept in the loop regarding important communication, changes, or expectations, and may report experiences where people in their lives neglect them or do not express much interest in them culminating in emotional detachment, distrust in others, and an undeterred drive towards self-reliance and self-sufficiency.
+Type 5s frequently feel overlooked, dismissed, or invisible and may report experiences where people neglected them, did not respond to them, or did not express much interest in them culminating in a pattern of emotional detachment, distrust in others, and an undeterred drive towards self-reliance and self-sufficiency.

 Themes: trust in abundance, participation, emotional availability, taking action, receiving, practicing generosity

-Themes: self-trust, tolerating uncertainty, being own authority, optimism, projection of fears, worry management
+Themes: self-trust, tolerating uncertainty, being own authority, optimism, projection, worry management

 Type 7s often show signs of multiple stops-and-starts, frequently shifting interests, superficial relationships, a pattern of distractibility, over-doingness, or dissatisfaction that may be due to low levels of commitment, fear of missing out, or treating people and problems with avoidance or positivity.

-Themes: commitment, accepting limits, self-boundaries, relational depth, stillness, presence, tolerating feelings
+Themes: commitment, accepting limits, self-boundaries, relational depth, being present, tolerating feelings

 Conclusion